 The Casa de los Azulejos, literally the “House of the Tiles” is one of Mexico City’s most dramatic and beautiful 18th-century residential palaces.
 And most fortunately, as it has been inhabited by Sanborns restaurant and department store since 1919, it’s also open to the public.
 Or at least, a very generous amount of it is easily view-able.
 For the uninitiated, Sanborns prices are also very reasonable and breakfast, lunch, or dinner here is probably something everyone should do at least once in a lifetime.

-The remarkable palace’s address is actually the tiny Callejón de la Condesa, which runs just between 5 de Mayo and pedestrian-only Calle Madero.
+The remarkable palace’s address is actually the tiny Callejón de la Condesa, which runs just between 5 de Mayo and pedestrian-only Avenida Madero.
 It’s been one of the most important streets in the city since at least the 16th century.

 Although an earlier Count del Valle de Orizaba owned the property with two houses on it earlier, the current building was begun in 1793.
 Remodeled sometime later, the addition of the blue and white tiles from Puebla was a sensation right from the beginning.
 Inside there are two noteworthy artworks.
 A peacock mural by the Romanian painter, Pacologue dating from 1919.